phospho-app/text-analytics-legacy/README.md

 ## About us

-We are a team of passionate AI builders, feel free to reach out [here](mailto:contact@phospho.ai?subject=Hey%20baguettes). _With love and baguettes from Paris, the phospho team 🥖💚_
+We are a team of passionate AI builders, feel free to reach out [here](mailto:contact@phospho.ai?subject=Hey%20baguettes). _With love and baguettes from Paris 🥖💚_

 ## Star History